 Shoes: Forsake Range Low - Waterproof and lightweight.
 These are a bit newer in the Forsake line, but they were an instant favorite of mine.
 Forsake is a pretty awesome company that makes shoes for your normal day to your day out on the trail.
 A great company that I'm happy to work with.

-Clothing: Rhone: I went from wearing Rhone gear when I could to making sure I could wear it.
+Clothing: Rhone: I went from wearing Rhone gear when I could to making sure I could always wear it.
 Whether it's just a casual edit session or if I'm going to be out hiking, it's become what I plan on wearing.

 Sunglasses: Zeal Optics - Radium Atlantic Blue - I can't tell you how many times I've thought, "I wish Zeal made a polarizer".
 I spent most of my life not stoked on the sunglasses I owned until I came across Zeal.
 They're also a company committed to helping protect our environment.
 Their glasses are made entirely using renewable resources.